ASMR: Frisson

 The tingling sensation that characterizes ASMR has been compared and contrasted to frisson.

 The French word frisson signifies a brief sensation usually reported as pleasurable and often expressed as an overwhelming emotional response to stimuli, such as a piece of music.
 Frisson often occurs simultaneously with piloerection, colloquially known as "goose bumps", by which tiny muscles called arrector pili contract, causing body hair, particularly that on the limbs and back of the neck, to erect or "stand on end".

 Although ASMR and frisson are "interrelated in that they appear to arise through similar physiological mechanisms", individuals who have experienced both describe them as qualitatively different, with different kinds of triggers.
 A 2018 fMRI study showed that the major brain regions already known to be activated in frisson are also activated in ASMR, and suggests that "the similar pattern of activation of both ASMR and frisson could explain their subjective similarities, such as their short duration and tingling sensation".

 Sexuality

 People who experience ASMR report feeling relaxed and sleepy after watching and listening to ASMR content.
 While some journalists and commentators have portrayed ASMR as intimate, they go on to say there is no evidence of any connection between ASMR and sexual arousal.
 Nevertheless, performance studies scholar Emma Leigh Waldron has noted that the links between ASMR and sexual arousal are perhaps due to the way that ASMR can engage viewers and listeners, in ambiguous relations to what she calls "mediated intimacy".
+13-year-old ASMR YouTuber ‘Life with MaK’ had several videos deleted by YouTube in fears that they would be interpreted as sexual.
+In July 2026, YouTube terminated the accounts of multiple female ASMRtists who had included external links to sites such as OnlyFans and Fansly, due to it violating the sites community guidelines.